NeatLogs/neatlogs/examples/README.md

 uv add openai
 # or: pip install openai

+# For Azure OpenAI (same as OpenAI)
+uv add openai
+# or: pip install openai

+# For Google GenAI
+uv add google-generativeai
+# or: pip install google-generativeai

 # For Anthropic
 uv add anthropic
 # or: pip install anthropic

+# For CrewAI
+uv add crewai
+# or: pip install crewai
 ```

 ### 4. Run the Example